/tmp is lost between invocations. Archil gives your Lambda functions persistent, shared storage backed

 Lambda doesn’t support FUSE mounts, so the natural fit is the disk SDK — it’s pure

-JavaScript, has no native dependencies, and gives you disk.exec for
+JavaScript, has no native dependencies, and gives you disk.grep for parallel

 Install the SDK